Former Spain midfielder Reyes dies in traffic accident at 35

-MADRID (AP) — Sevilla says former Spain midfielder José Antonio Reyes, who won five Europa League titles and was part of Arsenal’s unbeaten “Invincibles” squad, has been killed in a traffic accident at the age of 35.
+MADRID (AP) — José Antonio Reyes, the former Spain midfielder who won five Europa League titles and was part of Arsenal’s unbeaten “Invincibles” squad, has been killed in a traffic accident at the age of 35.

-Sevilla and second-division club Extremadura, where Reyes played last season, both confirmed the death on Saturday.
+Sevilla and second-division club Extremadura, where Reyes played this past season, both confirmed the death on Saturday.

 “We couldn’t be confirming worse news.
 Beloved Sevilla star José Antonio Reyes has died in a traffic collision.
 Rest in peace,” Sevilla said on Twitter.